 MARK MAREMONT: Thank you, Robert.

-SIEGEL: And, first, you should explain how the Wall Street Journal gained access to these emails of Governor Romney.
+SIEGEL: And first, you should explain how the Wall Street Journal gained access to these emails of Gov. Romney.

 SIEGEL: Well, on health care, what do they show?

 MAREMONT: Yes, that's correct.
-And, also, some of the Massachusetts Democrats were pushing - instead of an individual mandate requiring every person to buy health insurance - they wanted to push the onus essentially on the employer, to require the employer to provide health insurance.
-And Governor Romney was against that because the individual mandate was seen as much more of a - at that point, sort of a right wing approach to the problem using the private sector insurance system and just, you know, requiring the individual to buy into that.
+And also, some of the Massachusetts Democrats were pushing - instead of an individual mandate requiring every person to buy health insurance, they wanted to push the onus, essentially, on the employer; to require the employer to provide health insurance.
+And Gov. Romney was against that because the individual mandate was seen as much more of a - at that point, as sort of a right wing approach to the problem - using the private sector insurance system and just, you know, requiring the individual to buy into that.

-SIEGEL: There is an interesting detail you came up with here, which was a draft of an op-ed piece for the Wall Street Journal in which then-Governor Romney made a statement, which was later deleted when the piece was published about the individual mandate that actually sounds exactly what a defender of the Affordable Care Act would say today.
+SIEGEL: There is an interesting detail you came up with here, which was a draft of an op-ed piece for the Wall Street Journal, in which then-Gov. Romney made a statement - which was later deleted when the piece was published - about the individual mandate that actually, sounds exactly what a defender of the Affordable Care Act would say today.

 MAREMONT: Yes.
 I mean, as a journalist, I suppose I should mention that he's actually quite a good writer.
 He wrote it himself.
-But also that he included some language in there that never made the final that - basically that, if the individual does not take responsibility, does not buy health insurance, then it becomes a burden on the taxpayer and that's a problem.
-Well, that's very similar to the argument that the Obama administration is using today and it sort of makes it difficult for Governor Romney to distance himself from the Obama health care plan.
+But also, that he - he included some language in there that never made the final; that - basically that if the individual does not take responsibility, does not buy health insurance, then it becomes a burden on the taxpayer, and that's a problem.
+Well, that's very similar to the argument that the Obama administration is using today.
+And it sort of makes it difficult for Gov. Romney to distance himself from the Obama health-care plan.